 - To connect the earth lead simply line up the tab on the dinse connector with the cut out on the positive dinse socket and turn clockwise to secure. - Connect the torch power lead in the same way, but connect to the negative socket. - The torch trigger lead is fitted to the torch trigger connection; Line up the cut-out on the lead with the tab on the socket.
-Push the plug in and secure in place by tightening the fitting on the plug. - Fit the gas pipe on the torch to the gas fitting; Secure by tightening the nut with a spanner (not supplied).
+Push the plug in and secure in place by tightening the fitting on the plug. - Connect the gas pipe on the torch to the gas fitting.